ValksGodotTools/GodotPlanets/README.md

 - Generalize camera orbit code so you never have to write it again

 ## Contributing
 Currently looking for programmers to peer review my code.
-I am struggling trying to figure out how to solve known issue (2).

 [Projects Coding Style](https://github.com/Valks-Games/sankari/wiki/Code-Style)